Skip to content

 auser@ln03:~> lfs setstripe -S 4m -c -1 resdir/

+The following environment variables typically only have an impact for the case when you using Single Shared Files with collective communications.
 As mentioned above, it is very important to use collective calls when doing parallel I/O to a single shared file.

 export FI_OFI_RXM_SAR_LIMIT=64K